kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-setting.md

    ![edit-jenkins](/images/docs/devops-user-guide/using-devops/jenkins-system-settings/edit-jenkins.jpg)

-## Log in Jenkins to Reload Configurations
+## Log in to Jenkins to Reload Configurations

 After you modified `jenkins-casc-config`, you need to reload your updated system configuration on the **Configuration as Code** page on the Jenkins dashboard.
 This is because system settings configured directly through the Jenkins dashboard may be overwritten by the CasC configuration after Jenkins is rescheduled.